 of dollars under advisement for financial advisor clients, get TED talks and other highest level forms of thought leadership, and get TV and movie deals with the likes of Disney, HBO, ABC, Paramount, and Steven Soderbergh.

 Levin and I have worked together in the past.
 When I heard that Tony Schwartz, the ghostwriter for The Art of the Deal, was in the news for trash-talking Donald Trump, I decided to reconnect and ask Levin a few questions.
 Here are some of the highlights from our conversation:

 Garrett Gunderson: You have a talent for creating successful books.
-In fact, I heard Michael Gerber say you’ve created more successful books than anyone in human history.
+In fact, I heard someone say you’ve created more successful books than anyone in human history.
 Is that true?